vdolek/sharp-collections/README.md

-# Sharp Collections - TypeScript Linq library
+# Sharp Collections - TypeScript LINQ library
-TypeScript Linq library (can be used with JavaScript also).
+Sharp Collections is new and modern LINQ library for TypeScript (can be used with JavaScript also).
 This is the library that you want to use for collections in TypeScript.
-It implements **most of .NET Linq methods** (first, groupBy, orderBy, select, singleOrDefault, join, where etc.).
+It implements **all of .NET Linq methods and some more** (first, groupBy, groupJoin, orderBy, select, singleOrDefault, join, where etc.).

 [![github version](https://img.shields.io/github/package-json/v/vdolek/sharp-collections/master?label=github)](https://github.com/vdolek/sharp-collections)
 [![npm version](https://img.shields.io/npm/v/sharp-collections)](https://www.npmjs.com/package/sharp-collections)